WINDMILL USING PLASTIC BOTTLES!

 RESOURCES!

-• 1 black felt tip pen.
+1 Black felt tip pen

-• 2 different coloured duck tape.
+2 Different coloured duck or wire tape.

 THIS IS THE FIRST OF OUR 3 WINDMILLS USING THE 2 BOTTOM ENDS!

-Here we have made our first Windmill, by using the two bottom ends of the two plastic bottles.
+We have made our first Windmill, by using the two bottom ends of the two plastic bottles.

-It’s larger than the next Windmills we are going to make and a bit more heavier, but it will still spin with the right wind.
+It’s larger than the next Windmills we are going to make and a bit heavier, but it will still spin with the right wind.

-Your may need a tougher wire that’s not so bendy, but the garden wire I have used is fine.
+You may need a tougher wire that’s not so bendy, but the garden wire I have used is fine.

 The straws are made of paper now, so No more plastic straws!